RecordsKeeper/multichain/docs/source/address.rst

 .. class:: Address

-    Address class is used to call address related functions like generate new address, list all addresses and no of addresses on the node's wallet, check if given address is valid or not, check if given address has mining permission or not and check a particular address balance on the node functions which are used on the RecordsKeeeper Blockchain.
+    Address class is used to call address related functions like generate new addresses, list all the node addresses, check if the given address is valid or not, check if given address has mining permission or not, check balance of an address and import address on the node.

 **1. Generate new address on the node's wallet**